Generative Sampling in Bundle Tractography using Autoencoders (GESTA)

 In order to determine the anatomical plausibility of the streamlines generated from the latent space, a number of choices are made concerning each of the evaluated aspects.
 An analysis on the thresholding values presented in table \ref{tab:plausibility_criteria_values} is provided in the following:

 \begin{itemize} \item Streamline geometry: the streamline length is set to be within the \SIrange{20}{220}{\si{\milli\metre}} range.
-The streamline winding is set to be below \ang{330} for the ``Fibercup'' and ISMRM 2015 Tractography Challenge datasets; \ang{340} for the HCP data; and \ang{360} for the BIL\&GIN callosal homotopic data.
-The BIL\&GIN callosal homotopic data threshold is set to \ang{360} due to its particular nature: following the anatomical filtering method in \citet{Legarreta:MIA:2021} and the homotopic segment definition, it had been observed that a non-negligible proportion of streamlines extracted by the underlying method described closed loops. \item Local orientation alignment geometry: \num{75}{\percent} of the streamline local orientation values are required to be within a \ang{30} cone with respect to the closest local fODF peak for the ``Fibercup'' and ISMRM 2015 Tractography Challenge datasets, which had been tracked using the same local tractography method, and \ang{40} for the HCP and BIL\&GIN callosal homotopic data.
+The streamline winding is set to be below \ang{330} for the ``Fibercup'' and ISMRM 2015 Tractography Challenge datasets; and \ang{360} for the BIL\&GIN callosal homotopic data, and the TractoInferno data.
+The value is kept below \ang{360} for the synthetic and single-subject experiments in order to demonstrate that GESTA is still able to generate streamlines that comply with stricter winding requirements.
+The value is set to \ang{360} for the BIL\&GIN callosal homotopic and TractoInferno datasets following \citet{Legarreta:MIA:2021, Petit:OHBM:2019}, where it is experimentally observed that a non-negligible proportion of callosal streamlines describe closed loops. \item Local orientation alignment geometry: \num{75}{\percent} of the streamline local orientation values are required to be within a \ang{30} cone with respect to the closest local fODF peak for the ``Fibercup'' and ISMRM 2015 Tractography Challenge datasets, which had been tracked using the same local tractography method, and \ang{40} for the BIL\&GIN callosal homotopic and TractoInferno data.
 Such a degree of tolerance allows to account for differences in the tracking methods and parameters, which possibly result in tractograms of varying intrinsic attributes.
 At the same time, this might allow to traverse regions that are hard-to-track for conventional streamline propagation methods. \ang{90} values are masked in the check to accommodate for the peak support absent segments (such as those overreaching the WM mask at the streamline endpoints).
 The fODF peak maps used in this work contain the \num{5} largest peaks at each voxel. \item White matter tissue occupancy: streamlines are required to lie within the WM mask boundaries.
 We chose to skip the last $N =$ \num{10} consecutive vertices at each streamline point when checking the WM occupancy.
 The generative framework provides streamline samples whose endpoints may exceed the boundaries of the WM.
 If the occupancy requirement is not relaxed, such streamlines would be discarded.
 Our streamlines have a fixed number of vertices, and thus the step size is variable across streamlines: shortest streamlines (in physical units) have a smaller step size when compared to longest streamlines.
 After investigation, skipping $N =$ \num{10} consecutive vertices at each endpoint was chosen as a conservative upper bound to guarantee that the WM occupancy criterion would not penalize excessively the shortest streamlines.
 The WM tissue occupation is set as a binary criterion for the ``Fiber Cup'' dataset, but is softened for the rest of the datasets to require at least \num{95}{\percent} of the streamline vertices to be contained in the WM tissue.
 Such a relaxation comes as a necessary compromise for the partial volume effects and streamline trajectories slightly veering off locally. \item Gray matter tissue connectivity: streamline endpoints are required to be located in the GM mask. \end{itemize}